stripe-archive/mobile-elements-card-payment/README.md

 # Collecting a card payment on mobile (iOS & Android)
 Charging a card consists of three steps:

 **🕵️ Authentication -** Card information is sent to the card issuer for verification.
 Some cards may require the cardholder to strongly authenticate the purchase through protocols like [3D Secure](https://stripe.com/ie/guides/3d-secure-2).

 **💁 Authorization -** Funds from the customer's account are put on hold but not transferred to the merchant.

 **💸 Capture -** Funds are transferred to the merchant's account and the payment is complete.

 The [Payment Intents API](https://stripe.com/docs/api/payment_intents) abstracts away these three stages by handling all steps of the process through the [confirm method](https://stripe.com/docs/api/payment_intents/confirm).
 After you create a PaymentIntent, call confirm to authenticate, authorize, and capture the funds in one API call.

-**Demo**

-Try out the sample by running it in testmode (using your testmode API key) -- use `4242424242424242` as a test card number with any CVC code + a future expiration date.

-Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

-Read more about testing on Stripe at https://stripe.com/docs/testing.

 There are two implementations depending on whether you want to use webhooks for any post-payment process:

 * **[/using-webhooks](/using-webhooks)** Confirms the payment on the client and requires using webhooks or other async event handlers for any post-payment logic (e.g. sending email receipts, fulfilling orders).
 * **[/without-webhooks](/without-webhooks)** Confirms the payment on the server and allows you to run any post-payment logic right after.

 This sample shows: